Tadesse Birru: Military career

+In 1954, he was promoted to lieutenant colonel and he moved from the military to the police force and was in charge of modernizing it.
+He was made a commander of the "Fetno-Derash" (Special Forces) and was instrumental in crushing the 1960 coup attempt by proving the conspirators wrong through his loyalty to the Emperor.
+In February 1962 Nelson Mandela, the leader of the armed wing of the anti-apartheid African National Congress (ANC) of South Africa, came to Ethiopia to attend a meeting of the Pan-African Freedom Movement for East, Central and Southern Africa.
+Following Mandela's request, the Emperor ordered Tadesse Birru to give Mandela military training.
+After returning home, Mandela mobilized the ANC to start a clandestine armed struggle.
+Charged with the crime of travelling to Ethiopia without official permission, sabotage, high treason and conspiracy he was convicted to life imprisonment.
+During his 1990-visit to Ethiopia, the first person Mandela asked for was Tadesse Birru and he was saddened to hear his mentor's fate.

 Tadesse Birru was promoted to Brigadier General by which time he was commander of the Fetno-Derash, the deputy commissioner of the National Police Force, the commander of the Territorial Army and the chairman of the National Literacy Campaign.

 Mecha and Tulama Self-help Association

 Despite initially rejecting the nationalist sentiments that existed among his people, the Oromo, General Tadesse Birru's views were changed during a talk with Prime Minister Aklilu Habtewold.
 As chairman of the National Literacy Campaign, Tadesse held a meeting with the Prime Minister during which Aklilu, not knowing Tadesse Birru's heritage, suggested that it was unwise to educate or recruit Oromos to the military.
 This is the comment that is believed to have influenced the general's decision to join the Mecha and Tulama Self-Help Association in early 1963, an Oromo social movement in which he went on to become a prominent figure.

 His public image helped elevate the association's status and his organizational capacities and leadership qualities transformed the self-help organization into a pan-Oromo movement.
 Through the organization, Tadesse Birru, advocated the empowerment of Oromos through education and an emphasis on self-reliance.
 Following his example, many Oromo military officers, civilian officials, professional elites, businessmen and religious leaders joined the association.
 Many of these people had hidden the fact that they were Oromo before joining the association and joining it was seen as a reaffirmation of identity.